EngineersNeedArt/Space-Tug_3DModel/README.md

 Finished Space Tug model.
 </p>

+The space tug was a proposed space craft from around 1970, 1971.
+If you checked out library books about space flight from that decade you would often see artist's concepts of the space tug.
+It was thought that the coming age of space exploration would require a kind of work horse to assemble space stations, launch and repair artifical satellites, ferry crew between space craft and space stations, etc.

+I had always been fascinated by this little utilitarian vehicle, always disappointed there was never a plastic model kit made of it.

+When I got older I attempted a few times to scratch-build a model using the techniques used to create model spacecraft for Hollywood movies.

+At some point I decided to have a go at using Blender to model the space tug and a 3D resin printer to produce a physical representation of my model.
+It was of course a means to satisfy a decades old itch I had had since I was young — but too it was a way to learn the limits of both Blender and resin printing.

+### The Files

+I have included all the files needed to create my model of the 1970's-era Space Tug.

+The files I have included are a mix of Blender files and STL files.
+The Blender files contain all the parts (at least a dozen) of the space tug.
+There is not a one-to-one correlation betwene the Blender files and the parts as some of the Blender files contain multiple objects.

+The STL files I included could perhaps be directly imported into your favorite slicer application but I included them more as a kind of preview of each part.

+Here I list the Blender files and what parts they contain:

+  * SpaceTug_Armbox.blend

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Contains just the arm-box.
+Export and print.*

+  * SpaceTug_Arms.blend

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Some arms retracted, some extended, arm parts.
+Ignore arm boxes — they’re to aid in positioning arms.*

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*You can export the individual arm pieces and then assemble them or export an entire posed arm and print that.*

+  * SpaceTug_Bottom.blend

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Contains both the bottom of the space tug and an airlock hatch.
+Export and print both pieces.*

+  * SpaceTug_Ceiling.blend

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Contains the ceiling piece.
+Export and print.*

+  * SpaceTug_Exterior.blend

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Contains the tug exterior and a pair of RCS objects (one larger).
+Export and print exterior and four of the RCS objects.*

+  * SpaceTug_Interior.blend

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Contains the space tug interior.
+Export and print.*

+  * SpaceTug_Stand.blend

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Optional stand for the space tug.
+Export and print if you like.*

+  * SpaceTug_Top.blend

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Contains the top of the space tug.
+Export and print.*

 ### Proposed Space Tug of 1970, 1971

 Wikipedia has an overview of the proposed [space tug](https://en.wikipedia.org/wiki/Space_tug).
 If you do some searching there are a few other sites that are a good deal more exhaustive in covering the space tug.
 If you dig further still there are a number of NASA documents from the early 1970's that also go into great depth on the proposed tug spacecraft including early work done by Rockwell and Boeing.